Annapurna Circuit Trek Difficulties

 The trekkers will be able to enjoy the obstructed view of the entire Himalayan ranges.
 The lodges, roads, and teahouses are less crowded compared to the peak season in Annapurna Circuit Trek.

 However, The trails are covered with snow, making it challenging to walk.
 The snowfall can last up to 36 hours in favored conditions.

-The temperature reaches nearly the freezing point in the lower altitude as on the higher altitude it is below the freezing point.
+The temperature reaches nearly the freezing point at the lower altitude as at the higher altitude it is below the freezing point.